 In 1911, artillery divisions had been abolished and the artillery units were attached to infantry divisions.
 Each division was provided with an artillery regiment and this structure was maintained during both the Balkan War and the World War.
 There were two kinds of artillery; the mobile field artillery and the heavy fort artillery.
 They possessed different kinds of guns, mountain guns, mortars and howitzers.
-Those used by the field artillery had calibres varying between 75-105 mm, whereas the heavy artillery had 105-305 mm guns, which were mostly used in fortified zones and coastal defences.
+Those used by the field artillery had calibers varying between 75-105 mm, whereas the heavy artillery had 105-305 mm guns, which were mostly used in fortified zones and coastal defenses.
 Each artillery battery had four guns.

 The army had an engineering branch, of which the duty was to remove the physical obstacles created by the enemy, to repair the damaged bridges and other facilities, to create obstacles to slow down the enemy and to build bridges and other infrastructure that would make it easy for the infantry units to undertake their operations.
 Each corps had an engineering battalion and each division had an engineering company.
-Among engineering units there were the ones specialising in building and demolishing bridges.
+Among engineering units there were the ones specializing in building and demolishing bridges.

 The communications branch in the Ottoman Army was established in 1882, after the Turco-Russian War.
 For a long time, these units operated telegraphs and the first telephone (purchased from Germany) was used in 1910.
 The next year, when the army went through structural changes, a communications unit (still called “telegraph battalion”) were allocated to each corps and freestanding division, a total of 17 companies.
 It was also in this year when the army began to use wireless equipment.
 Marconi brand equipment and stations (having ranges of 50 km and 150 km) were brought in use, which added a great deal to the communications capacity of the Ottoman Army.
 During the Turco-Italian War, communication between Turkey and Libya was carried out through the wireless stations located in Izmir and Derne.

 During the Balkan War, each of the 13 corps, five fortified zones and two freestanding divisions had a telegraph battalion.
 Given the demand fro better and more efficient communication telegraph units were upgraded from company to battalion in 1912.
 Each of the battalion had 15 pieces of wireless receivers.
-When the army mobilised for the World War, new telegraph units were established at army level.
+When the army mobilized for the World War, new telegraph units were established at army level.
 The wireless station in the Okmeydanı district of Istanbul, which had a range of 1100 km, was the main centre of communications and together with a new one built in Osmaniye, it enabled the Ottoman General Staff to communicate with the units in different fronts.

 The gendarmerie organization was established in 1903 and it had two arms, which were the infantry gendarmerie and the cavalry gendarmerie.
 Its main task was to provide the homeland security, but it was also used as a combatant branch during wars.
 The largest unit in gendarmerie was the regiment and gendarmerie units were distributed to the regions in accordance with their security needs.

 Protecting the health of the personnel and the animals in the army was a vital task during the war.
 The medical branch of the army consisted of doctors, surgeons, veterinaries, pharmacists, dentists, chemists, wound-dressers and nurses.
 The entire medical organization in the army was run by the Health department of the Ministry of War.
 During wartime, each army had a health inspector, who was a general; each corps and division had a head-doctor and head-veterinary whose ranks were colonel (corps) and lieutenant-colonel (division).
-Armies, corps and divisions had medical units and the main centres of healthcare were the Red Crescent hospitals, field hospitals and mobile hospitals.
+Armies, corps and divisions had medical units and the main centers of healthcare were the Red Crescent hospitals, field hospitals and mobile hospitals.
 In addition to the officers, there were also privates serving in medical units, whose duties included attending the wounded on the field and taking care of the patients in the hospital.